kellyjadams/data-science-challenge/README.md

 First I went back to the drawing board and tested out three main models:

 1. **Logistic Regression**: Which was initial model, because the training data only had an output of 0 or 1 (binary).
 But I realized the output would also give a binary answer.
 But this is not correct, since the prompt mentioned the labels for `test.csv` can be continuous.
+View that output file [here](https://github.com/kellyjadams/data-science-challenge/blob/main/labels_logistic.txt).
 2. **Gradient Boosting**: This can be used to capture complex relationships.
 But it required more fine tuning. it is also highly accurate for non-linear data.
+View that output file [here](https://github.com/kellyjadams/data-science-challenge/blob/main/labels_gradient.txt).
 3. **Random Forest**: This can also capture more complex relationships but it is more accurate for linear data.
+View that output file [here](https://github.com/kellyjadams/data-science-challenge/blob/main/c6_random_forest_model.py).

 For all of these tests the only thing I changed in the code was the model I was going to use.
 Everything else stayed the same.